marcosto29/marcosto29/README.md

 ###

-<p align="left">I am currently studying and making projects on 42 university to not only make my portfolio and curriculum more compelling, but also to continue learning and grow as a developer.<br><br>Right now I am working on Unity and C# (for personal projects) while deeply learning C.
+<p align="left">I am currently studying and making projects on 42 university to not only make my portfolio and curriculum more compelling, but also to continue learning and grow as a developer.<br><br>At the same time I am working on Unity and C# (for personal projects) while deeply learning C.

 ###